 John Horgan is for all intents in full-campaign mode, with his first election as leader of the B.C.
-NDP just two months away.
+NDP less than a month away.
 Recent polls give him and his party a small lead over Premier Christy Clark and the B.C.
-Liberals, while recent controversy over the Grits’ fundraising practices, and the ongoing issue of high housing costs in the Lower Mainland, have further buoyed the NDP.
+Liberals, while controversy over the Grits’ fundraising practices, and the ongoing issue of high housing costs in the Lower Mainland, have further buoyed the NDP.
 Horgan, 57, spoke to Maclean’s B.C. correspondent Nancy Macdonald.

 Q: What kind of opponent is Christy Clark?

 A: Intense.
 Very capable.
 People underestimate her at their peril.
 I don’t want to personalize this, but I think whenever a political entity becomes accustomed to having its way as long as the Liberals have they become arrogant, bloated.

 A: [The Liberals] think they’re invincible.
 They shouldn’t have won the last election and they did, and now they think they can get away with anything.

 Q: You got an apology from the premier recently, after she falsely alleged the NDP criminally hacked the Liberal website, without evidence.

 A: She apologized by voice mail.
 In it, she said we’d talk [at the next sitting of the legislature].
 We sit 12 feet apart.
 She literally would not turn her head to me.
 What am I going to do?
 We engaged a lawyer; we had a really good case for defamation.
 There was nothing to be gained by it.
 She made a fool of herself all on her own.

 Q: Clark announced recently that B.C.’s deputy attorney general has been asked to form an independent panel of non-partisan experts to consider ideas around campaign finance reform.
 What did you think?